reyolan/usereducer-basic/README.md

 # UseReducer

-Just practicing on the usage of useReducer in React
+Just practicing the usage of useReducer in React for better understanding